veniamin-ilmer/awesome-existing-standards/voting/approval.md

 Potentially the most "approved", but not necessarily the most "favorited" person would win the election.
 This may lead to more moderate candidates to win.

-Anyway, all of this sounds good in theory, but I decided to test out how people make such decisions, assuming they know what the polls for each candidate look like.
+This all sounds good in theory, but I decided to test out how people make such decisions, assuming they know what the polls for each candidate look like.

 ## Survey